entropy: precarious life and big idea

 The universe was thought to be infinite in size and infinitely old.
 Science proves this to be false: infinity exists as a concept in the imagination and in mathematics, but not in the real world.
 The universe is vast, but it is finite – for this reason it is measurable.

 Time had a beginning.
 This is when this sciency stuff starts to sound like Christian stuff.
 The Bible proclaims that creation had a beginning.
 It started, and at this point time started.
-Before this point, God existed in eternity.
+Before this point, God existed for eternity.

 The laws of physics and the properties of spacetime are not always what you would expect.